 The following policies apply to the maintenance of the class accounts and the collection and use of Form dues.

 Amount.
-Form dues may be collected on an annual basis as determined by Form leadership.
-As a general rule, it is recommended that Form dues are set based on the “Recommended Form Dues Schedule” (Attachment 1).
-Form leadership may establish the Form dues at a lower level in any given year based on the balance of funds in the class account and anticipated Form expenses for a year.
-Form leadership may establish Form dues at a higher level if needed to cover anticipated Form expenses for the year and upon consultation with the Parents’ Association leadership.
+Form dues may be collected on an annual basis as determined by the Form leadership.
+As a general rule, it is recommended that the Form dues are set based on the "Recommended Form Dues Schedule" (Attachment 1).
+The Form leadership may establish the Form dues at a lower level in any given year based on the balance of funds in the class account and anticipated Form expenses for year.
+The Form leadership may establish Form dues at a higher level if needed to cover anticipated Form expenses for the year and upon consultation with the Parents’ Association leadership.

 Permitted Expenditures.
 Form dues are to be used for parent-sponsored activities for the Form.
 For example, Form dues may be used for: